• Skip to primary navigation

 As fear-mongering politicians attempt to stir up racial hatred and intolerance in the name of defending their petty domains, it seems like an important opportunity to take a look at how our international cousins have developed in those five hundred centuries that have since passed.

-To identify what we have in common and to celebrate our differences.
+To identify what we have in common and to celebrate our differences…even all of the confusing gestures.

 We’ve been discovering, invading, converting and repopulating our way around the world a long time now which makes for some interesting overlaps in culture between geographically disparate places.